-Portland is known as the beer-iest city in the world — it’s home to more than 75 breweries, more than any other city — but did you know that that the Rose City has a long history of bootlegging, boozing and tapping secret codes on locked doors, too?
+Portland is known as the beer-iest city in the world — it’s home to more than 70 breweries — but did you know that the Rose City has a long history of bootlegging, boozing and tapping secret codes on locked doors, too?
 The 21st amendment abolished Prohibition in 1933 (good call, America!) and thus the need for undercover saloons, but you can still get a taste of dry-era cocktails (legally, of course) in Portland’s slickest speakeasy-style bars.

 If you feel like you traveled back in time when you step inside Bible Club, you’re only half-wrong.
 Just about everything in this Westmoreland speakeasy comes from the turn of the 20th century, from antique bar tools to cut crystal goblets holding cocktails with names like Scofflaw and Widow’s Kiss.
 Drinks rely on premium liquor, locally sourced ingredients like Bridge City Bitters and house-made flourishes — chanterelle-cinnamon syrup, anyone?

 Multnomah Whiskey Library